 Stock of TransCanada Corporation (TransCanada), indirect parent company of TCUSA, is available to participants in the Plan.
-Participants may elect to invest up to 10 per cent of contributions in TransCanada stock.
+Participants may allocate up to 10 per cent of contributions into TransCanada stock.
 Participants may elect to exchange up to 10 per cent of their existing account balance into TransCanada stock, subject to a 10 per cent maximum account value.
 Additionally, no more than 10 per cent of any rollover contribution can be invested in TransCanada stock.